 Contact Information

-I am a second-year graduate student in Hispanic Linguistics in the Department of Spanish and Portuguese Studies at the University of Florida, finishing my M.A. and beginning my Ph.D.
-I carry out research in the Bilingual Sentence Processing Lab (PI: Dr. Jorge Valdés Kroff), and as an affiliate member in the Bilingual, Language, and Brain Lab (PIs: Dr. Edith Kaan and Dr. Eleonora Rossi) and in the Spanish Heritage Language Lab (PI: Dr. Diego Pascual y Cabo).
-My research seeks to characterize the online processing of Spanish-English code-switching using psycholinguistic methodology, such as eye-tracking and EEG (ERPs and oscillations).
-Specifically, I am interested in how linguistic (i.e. syntactic) and extralinguistic (i.e. experiential) dimensions of bilingualism interact to modulate the processing of code-switching, particularly in heritage speakers and second-language learners of Spanish.
-Because language switching is itself a demanding task, my investigations also explore the cognitive domains at work in code-switching comprehension and production.
+I am a third-year PhD student in Hispanic Linguistics in the Department of Spanish and Portuguese Studies at the University of Florida.
+I carry out research in the Bilingual Sentence Processing Lab (PI: Dr. Jorge Valdés Kroff) and in the Brain, Language, and Bilingualism Lab (PIs: Dr. Edith Kaan and Dr. Eleonora Rossi).
+I am also an affiliate member of the Spanish Heritage Language Lab (PI: Dr. Diego Pascual y Cabo).
+I use psycho-/neurolinguistic methods like eye-tracking and EEG to investigate the cognitive processes underlying (bilingual) language processing and code-switching.
+My work also considers how bilingualism might be modulatory of or interact with domain-general abilities, such as conflict adaptation, attention, Theory of Mind, and even working memory in cognitive decline.
+At its core, my research is concerned with characterizing how the experiential dimensions of bilingualism and language use impact real-time language processing and cognitive mechanism recruitment.
 The broader objective of my research is to legitimize bilingual language practices and to destigmatize bilingualism in the U.S. As such, I am always eager to speak and work with students from all backgrounds.
 When I am not in the lab or teaching, you can find me playing clarinet, teaching music, or hiking with my dog, Copland.
+Find out more about my current work by visiting my website.